 With the holidays speeding our direction, we may be a bit concerned about how to afford to celebrate.
 We want a great Christmas, but don’t relish the ideas of bills in January spoiling the fun.

 Here are a few ways you can ease the burden and survive the high cost of the holidays:

-- Set a Budget and stick to it
+- Create a Holiday Budget and stick to it

 - Create handmade gifts, name tags, and gift wrapping